andreili/FlexRV32/readme.md

 - Prefetch buffer - need to pipelined architecture for more performance.
 - Extensions:
   - C extension.
+  - Zicsr extension (with Zicntr and Zihpm features).
+  - M extension (need to optimize).

 # TODO
 - Extensions:
-  - Zicsr extension (with Zicntr and Zihpm features, WIP).
-  - M extension.
   - F extension.
   - Interrupts.